Mikusiek144/antibot-setup/README.md

 ## 📎 Additional Information

-- Sonar runs as a plugin (not a separate server)
+* Sonar runs as a plugin (not a separate server)
-- Does not require additional ports
+* does not require additional ports
-- Works best with Velocity
+* works best with Velocity

 ---